Skip to main content

 Salary Section

-If your Human Resources Profile's Position Control field is set to Y - Use Position Control, you can use this section to track salaries.
+You can use this section to track salaries.
 If the setting is T - Tracking Mode, click OK to skip these fields and advance to the Financial section.
-These fields clear when you run the Fiscal Year End Maintenance option.
+These fields reset when Create New Year Positions.

 Field